 You should make sure that wherever a damp-proof membrane is used under the floor that the edges of the DPM go up the wall to be hidden behind the skirting boards once they are fitted.

-The Basix Ultra Rubber underlay is a 3mm high-densite rubber underlay with an integrated backing fleece and an aluminium vapour barrier.
+The Basix Ultra Silver underlay is a 3.5mm high-density recycled rubber underlay with an aluminium vapour barrier.
 It has substantial sound reduction properties and is a high-density foam rubber for enhanced compressive resistance.
-It absorbs minor floor imperfections and it's simple to install but it's NOT suitable for underfloor heating.
+It absorbs minor floor imperfections and it's simple to install but although it is suitable for water-piped underfloor heating systems, it's NOT suitable for electric underfloor heating systems.

-The Basix Boardz Fibreboard underlay is 5mm thick fibreboard panel (590mm x 850mm) which is loose-laid across the sub-floor.
-It considerably reduces noise in rooms and it limits heat-loss through the floor.
+The Basix Foamboard Green underlay is 5mm thick, dense, rigid fibreboard panel (600mm x 856mm) which is loose-laid across the sub-floor.
+It reduces noise in rooms considerably and it limits heat-loss through the floor.
 It's also a natural product and easy to install.
 Bear in mind that to comply with the manufacturer's warranty you will need to use a separate damp-proof membrane wherever the sub-floor is concrete.

 Expansion and contraction